-- Fundraising via websites is restricted or forbidden unless the website hosting and domain are domestically-based. - Banks and state regulators interfere with crowdfunding platforms, censoring them, influencing the character of projects or blocking collected funds. - Anonymous donations in cash are de facto impossible due to practical restrictions on the placement of collection boxes in public areas or because of the application of banking and accounting rules restricting and regulating cash turnover.
+- Fundraising via websites is restricted or forbidden unless the website hosting and domain are domestically-based. - CSOs cannot engage in online/digital fundraising because anonymous donations are not allowed, but in the case of digital fundraising the electronic system does not allow to learn the identity of the donor. - Banks and state regulators interfere with crowdfunding platforms, censoring them, influencing the character of projects or blocking collected funds. - Anonymous donations in cash are de facto impossible due to practical restrictions on the placement of collection boxes in public areas or because of the application of banking and accounting rules restricting and regulating cash turnover.